 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-Our NYS and NYC Transfer Tax article will explain these taxes, who is responsible for paying them, how they came about, whether it’s possible to avoid them, and how to save money on transfer taxes and other closing costs.
+Our NYS and NYC Transfer Tax article details these taxes, including responsible parties, their origins, potential avoidance strategies, and tips to reduce transfer taxes and other closing costs.

 New York City and New York State always seek ways to generate revenue.
 The real estate transfer tax is a significant source of income for them.